 “La Scienza a regola d’Arte”: a conversation between Andrea Galvani and James Beacham

-The fifth meeting in the State-of-the-art Science series, a product of the collaboration between the MASI, the Art Museum of the Italian-speaking part of Switzerland, and IBSA Foundation for scientific research, will be held on Tuesday, June 4.
-James Beacham, a particle physicist, who participated in the conversation last November with the German photographer Thomas Struth, will be returning to discuss the relationship between art, science and technology with Andrea Galvani, one of the most internationally-renowned Italian artists of his generation.
+The fifth meeting in the State-of-the-art Science series, a product of the collaboration between the MASI, the Art Museum of the Italian-speaking part of Switzerland, and IBSA Foundation for scientific research, took place on June 4.
+James Beacham, a particle physicist, who participated in the conversation last November with the German photographer Thomas Struth, returned to discuss the relationship between art, science and technology with Andrea Galvani, one of the most internationally-renowned Italian artists of his generation.
 Winner of the 2019 Audemars Piguet ARCO Prize, Galvani works with scientific institutions, universities and famous researchers in the creation of his works.

 James Beacham, following the event last November, will be providing his testimonial alongside IBSA Foundation throughout 2019.
 His participation in events with a scientific and informative slant organized by the Foundation in Milan and Lugano, in fact allows us to learn from his privileged perspective as a scientist, as well as his commitment towards the proper dissemination of scientific knowledge.